Tommo-L/NEO3-Development-Guide/en/wallet/README.md

-> The NEPwallet is currently recommended for higher security and cross-platform features.
+> The NEP6 wallet is currently recommended for higher security and cross-platform features.

 ### 三、Sign